eflatto/EventTrackerProject/README.md

 ## Lessons Learned
 Testing is essential part of the development process, i got a better understanding of using @SpringBootTest to test the endpoints.

+Using @JsonIgnoreProperties over @JsonIgnore to ignore certain properties related to entities in order to stop infinite recursion without ignoring the whole object itself.